 Thomas Connelly, Dentistry, answered

 The boring standard answer almost never changes: brush at least twice daily, floss at least once daily, and get regular dental checkups.
 Oh, avoid excess sweets and sodas as well.
 I realize you have been told this since... well... forever, but it's still the best way I know to prevent cavities.

 More advanced techniques are irrigation (water pik and the like), and brush a little more (bring a toothbrush to the office).

 The tried and true doesn't change here, because the tried and true works.

-Robin Miller, Integrative Medicine, answeredCavities, or tooth decay, can spread from tooth to tooth.
+Robin Miller, MD, Integrative Medicine, answeredCavities, or tooth decay, can spread from tooth to tooth.
 In this video, Dr. Robin Miller explains how material used to fill a cavity can prevent future cavities from forming.